hrsma2i/pycndl/README.md

 `http://example_1.jpg` will be downloaded as `./downloaded/foo_1.jpg`.

-## Retry for failed URLs
+## Retry

-Failed URLs is automatically retried `--max-retry` times.
+Failed URLs are automatically retried `--max-retry` times.

 You can also retry using the log file as the next input: